Hurricane Idalia: What is a storm surge and why is it deadly?

 - Published

-As Hurricane Idalia barrels towards Florida, residents are being warned about the potential storm surge it could cause.
+As Hurricane Idalia makes landfall in Florida, residents are being warned about the storm surge it is bringing.

-The "life-threatening" coastal flood could bring ocean water up 10 to 15 feet (3-5m) above ground level, the National Weather Service (NWS) said.
+The "life-threatening" coastal flood could bring ocean water up to 16 feet (5m) above ground level, officials say.

+Early Wednesday morning, just before Idalia made landfall, some Florida towns were already reporting surges of up to six feet.

 More than 1.5 million people across 28 counties have been asked to evacuate because of the potential catastrophic impacts from the surge.

-In general, storm surges account for about half of deaths associated with tropical storms in the US, according to the NWS.
+In general, storm surges account for about half of deaths associated with tropical storms in the US, according to the National Weather Service.

+Those closest to the coast are most at risk, Florida Governor Ron DeSantis said in a news conference on Wednesday.

+"There's going to be a legitimate surge.
+It's going to be a big, big deal, and it's going to be very, very dangerous," he said.

 What is a storm surge and why is it deadly?